 Crime is a constant subject of fascination for the viewers.
-Be it the thrill of figuring out the perpetrator or understanding the working of the crime-solvers, viewers never get bored of watching a good crime show.
-The stakes are raised and the crimes get grander and diversified when the involvement of a government organization is exhibited.
-FBI has been a popular choice amongst the creators of the TV shows.
-The advantage of using FBI as the face value is that any sort of crime, ranging from murders and kidnappings to forgery and terrorism can be brought into the canvas.
-A lower police institution would reduce this range, and the use of CIA would make it more of a spy thriller.
+Be it the thrill of figuring out the perpetrator or understanding the working of the crime-solvers; viewers never get bored of watching a good crime show.
+The stakes are raised, and the crimes get grander and more diversified when the involvement of a government organization is exhibited.
+FBI has been a popular choice amongst the creators of TV shows.
+The advantage of using the FBI as the face value is that any sort of crime, ranging from murders and kidnappings to forgery and terrorism, can be brought into the canvas.
+A lower police institution would reduce this range, and the use of the CIA would make it more of a spy thriller.
 FBI keeps it all balanced while hooking the viewers to their TV sets.

-If you too are a crime-show fanatic with special inclination towards the suited investigators, here’s the list of top FBI TV series that should be on your ‘must watch’ list.
-You can watch some of these best FBI TV shows on Netflix, Hulu or Amazon Prime.
+If you too are a crime-show fanatic with a special inclination towards the suited investigators, here’s the list of top FBI TV series that should be on your ‘must watch’ list.
+You can watch some of these best FBI TV shows on Netflix, Hulu, or Amazon Prime.

 11. Quantico (2015- present)